 “Every space has its own sound, according to its shape and material, and it has already been singing long before you entered it.”
 A few weeks back I attended the Tokyo Experimental Festival where I saw a performance by vocalist and cross-media artist, Ami Yamasaki.
 The space was limited to 20 people, the walls covered with thousands of origami feathers to catch and diversify the sounds of the room.
 Of course, a quiet space is never truly quiet, and so […]

-Categories: Uncategorized • Tags: Ami Yamasaki, art, blog, culture, ikimasho, installation, japan, justin egli, Ochanomizu, performance, surreal, TEF, till a quiet room sings, tokyo, tokyo experimental festival 2015, Tokyo Wonder Site, voice, weird
+Categories: Art, Music & Culture • Tags: Ami Yamasaki, art, blog, culture, ikimasho, installation, japan, justin egli, Ochanomizu, performance, surreal, TEF, till a quiet room sings, tokyo, tokyo experimental festival 2015, Tokyo Wonder Site, voice, weird

 Bubbles, bubbles and more bubbles… Stumbling across the extraordinary in Kita Senju.
 Last month, contemporary artist Shinji Ohmaki invaded Senju Asahi Park (also known as Taroyama Park) in Kita Senju, releasing massive amounts of sparkling soap bubbles and transforming the grey urban space into a dreamland.
 The result was an ordinary space turned extraordinary, with music, dancing, and thousands upon thousands of bubbles.
 You can read my feature for Tokyo Weekender here.